7. Interface and entity definitions

 Up next

 Phew!
-We've seen value types in action, and made a bunch of changes to both of our files.
+We've seen value types in action, and made a bunch of changes to both of our schema files.
 In the next lesson, we'll publish our changes and test out our updated .

 Previous